bahh723/bahh723.github.io/index.md

 I am broadly interested in the field of interactive learning, with a focus on designing effective algorithms in a principled manner.
 My work is centered around the following topics:
 - Robust and adaptive learning algorithms that can handle potentially non-stationary or adversarial environments;
-- Sample-efficient reinforcement learning algorithm that perform strategic exploration over large state spaces;
+- Sample-efficient reinforcement learning algorithms that perform strategic exploration over large state spaces;
 - Decentralized multi-agent learning algorithms which achieve desired equilibria with efficient communication and coordination.

 I am actively seeking collaborative opportunities, particularly those with a strong potential for practical application.